-- Calculator Explorer: allows you to manage emulator content - See TI-Connect CE guide for more information at education.ti.copm/eguide - Screen Capture: allows you to manage screen captures - Program Editor: allows you to work with TI-Basic programs
+- Calculator Explorer: allows you to manage emulator content - Screen Capture: allows you to manage screen captures - Program Editor: allows you to work with TI-Basic programs

 Using the TI Charging Station CE

 The TI Charging Station CE has 10 slots, and each slot can accommodate a TI-84 Plus CE graphing calculator.
 Place a TI-84 Plus CE graphing calculator in one of these slots to charge the TI Rechargeable Battery.